This is our review of the Courtyard by Marriott hotel at London Luton Airport.

 The Courtyard Luton Airport is a Category 3 hotel which means you are looking at between 15,000 and 20,000 Marriott Bonvoy points per night, depending on the season.

 Cash prices are just under £100 for a night in June, so you are getting acceptable value for your Bonvoy points at our valuation of 0.5p per point.

-The Courtyard Luton Airport website is here if you would like to find out more.
+The Courtyard Luton Airport website is here if you would like to book or find out more.

 There are various ways of earning Marriott Bonvoy points from UK credit cards.
 Many cards also have generous sign-up bonuses.

 The official Marriott Bonvoy American Express card usually comes with 20,000 points for signing up, 2 points for every £1 you spend and 15 elite night credits per year.